• viagra action

 Is Barack Not Black Enough?
 DJ Chuck T, Spike Lee, and…me.

 Prologue: Don’t get me wrong – this is absolutely not a personal attack on DJ Chuck T (he’s one of a few people that is actually willing to speak their mind on this and he should be respected for that).
 Nor is this even directed at him – it’s more directed at anyone with a similar opinion on the subject.
-What I am doing here, though, is using this as an opportunity to bring something up because Chuck brings up something that serves as a counterpoint to something that has been in my head for a minute.
+What I am doing here, here though, for sale is using this as an opportunity to bring something up because Chuck brings up something that serves as a counterpoint to something that has been in my head for a minute.

 Okay, Let’s Get Into It…